A718k/github-activity-dashboard/README.md

-# GitHub Insights: Exploring Developer Activity
+# GitHub Activity Dashboard: Exploring Developer Activity

 Welcome to GitHub Insights, a project built as part of Data Talk Club DE Zoomcamp!
 This repository showcases a full end-to-end data pipeline that processes GitHub event data.
 Throughout this project, I applied and strengthened key skills from the course
 ## Project Objective